 - 9 – SGAM page.
 Holds global allocation information about extents in a GAM interval.
 Basically whether an extent is available for allocating mixed-pages.
 SGAM = Shared GAM. the first one is page 3 in each file.
-More on these in a later post.
+More on these in this post.

 - 10 – IAM page.
-Holds allocation information about which extents within a GAM interval are allocated to an index or allocation unit, in SQL Server 2000 and 2005 respectively.
+Holds allocation information about which extents within a GAM interval are allocated to an allocation unit (portion of a table or index).
 IAM = Index Allocation Map.
-More on these in a later post.
+More on these in this post.

 - 13 – boot page.
 Holds information about the database.
 There’s only one of these in the database.
 It’s page 9 in file 1.